claytoncarney/offline-kjv/README.md

 This project is no longer supported.

-The alternative project is available here:
+The successor is available here:

 https://claytoncarney.github.io/offline-kjv-2/